ccims/clara/docs/content/configuration/index.md

         - Type: String
         - Description: The OAuth client ID for obtaining an authentication token.

+??? config-option "**_export.exporters.gropius.component-handling_**"
+    - Type: String (one of `Delete` or `Modify`)
+    - Description: The mode how should be dealt with already existing components.
+Delete deletes and re-creates the old one, modify changes attributes.

+??? config-option "**_export.exporters.gropius.export-libraries_**"
+    - Type: Boolean
+    - Default: true
+    - Description: Simple way to disable exporting libraries, as this is a data-intensive process and not always wanted.

 ---

 ## A full example config